fermyon/developer/content/spin/dynamic-configuration.md

 url = "redis://localhost"
 ```

-Components can then be configured to use multiple stores in the `spin.toml`.
+You must individually grant each component access to the stores that it needs to use.
+To do this, use the `component.key_value_stores` entry in component manifest within `spin.toml`.
 See [Spin Key Value Store](kv-store-api-guide.md) for more details.